-4. Put your worries on paper Often, sleeplessness stems from worry, and at 2 am, without any daytime distractions, our minds can easily shift into overdrive.
-Many sleep experts recommend keeping a pen and pad on your night table or by your bed, so you can commit your worries to paper.
+5. Put your worries on paper.
+Often, sleeplessness stems from worry.
+At 2 am, without any daytime distractions, our minds can easily shift into overdrive.
+Many sleep experts recommend keeping a pen and pad on your night table or by your bed so you can commit your worries to paper.
 No matter what you’re obsessing over, rather than ruminating, write it down.
 This takes the commotion out of your head so you can let it go, clearing your mind.
 Just make sure to keep the lights dim (or use a flashlight or nightlight) when jotting down notes, as bright light can disrupt your body clock.

 So which type is best?
 Music, of course, is a personal preference, and you're most likely to relax listening to something you know and enjoy.
 Findings suggest that music with 60 to 80 beats per minute (60 BPM being the low end of a healthy resting heart rate) does the trick, and classical music is ideal.
 Jazz and folk songs are also good.

-Sleep music from Sleep by Headspace is designed specifically to be a soundtrack for falling asleep.
+Sleep music from Sleep by Headspace (available only to Headspace subscribers) is designed specifically to be a soundtrack for falling asleep.
 Headspace's sleep music helps establish a soothing baseline of sound without too much variation, to help you fall asleep — and keep you asleep.
 One generalized 2017 study (that did not use Headspace) found that “natural sounds” help promote relaxation by positively affecting the autonomic nervous system.
 The great news is that recorded sounds and music can have just the same effect.

 Once you integrate music into your bedtime routine, stick with it.
 The positive sleep effects can build over time, as listening to your relaxing sleep soundtrack becomes a habit that cues your body to prepare for zzzzzs.

-6. Meditate to help fall back asleep Meditation helps to increase the prospect of getting you back to sleep by igniting the parasympathetic nervous system, lowering the heart rate, and encouraging slow breathing.
+7. Meditate to help fall back asleep.
+Meditation helps to increase the prospect of getting you back to sleep by igniting the parasympathetic nervous system, lowering the heart rate, and encouraging slow breathing.
 Just putting aside 10 minutes to do a simple breathing meditation before bed can help you get off to sleep quicker because it creates a buffer between your waking life and your bedtime.

 If you’re having trouble falling back to sleep, try meditating in bed, lying flat on your back with your head on the pillow.
 Or start a Headspace wind-down exercise for sleep, and take a few deep breaths, relax your body, and close your eyes.